PAIshanMadusha/pahana-edu-web-app/README.md

 ---

 **Pahana Edu** is a Java-based web application developed as an academic project for a leading bookshop in Colombo, Sri Lanka.
-The system streamlines operations such as customer management, inventory handling, billing, reporting, and user access control.
+The system streamlines operations such as customer management, inventory handling, customer billing, reporting, and user access control.
 It supports **Admin** and **Staff** user roles, integrates with **MongoDB**, and features a clean, responsive UI built with **Bootstrap**.
 The application runs on **Apache Tomcat 9** and is deployed using AWS Elastic Beanstalk.

 ## 📑 Table of Contents